zaphoxx/zuhf-rfid/ZUHF-RFID.md

 - Now you can use the CLI tool ```zuhf-cli.py``` as described below.
 Make sure you note which port your board is connected to.

 ## zuhf-cli.py
+zuhf-cli.py is a simple python based command line interface to control the zuhf-rfid-reader.
+The cli requires python3 to be installed but other then that there are no other special libraries needed other then the standarts which are included with a fresh python3 installation.
+The cli communicates via serial communication with the reader.
+Make sure you check which usb port your reader is connected to. on windows this would be e.g. comXX whereas on linux that will be e.g. /dev/ttyACMx.
 ### usage (zuhf-cli.py needs to be run as privileged user otherwise you wont be able to connect with the port)

 ```bash